qwx9/notes/net/todo/diy/guitar/⑨ST.md

 - cover cavities with copper tape
 - place wired pickguard and output jack plate
 - place tremolo bridge
-- place strings and springs and setup action, intonation for bstd(?)
+- place strings and springs and setup action, intonation for tuning (cstd? dstd? bstd? b♭std? dstd might be most useful)

 ## todo: neck
-- shorten neck back to bring it forward towards the bridge 2-3mm
+- shorten neck back to bring it forward towards the bridge 2-3mm (actually a lot more)
+- fit neck to the body, be able to fasten it for measurements and working on the bridge
 - head: cut fretboard for locking nut placement
 - head: drill for locking nut holes
 - head: drill for tension bar
 - extend fingerboard to 24 frets somehow? or just somehow place 2 more frets?
-- perhaps thin neck a bit? check if this would help
-- scallop frets? probably don't need to go super deep
 - etch some logo or something on the head? (carving also an option)
+- perhaps thin neck a bit? check if this would help (just with like sanding)
 - sand, wax, polish neck and head
+- scallop frets? probably don't need to go super deep
 - fingerboard finish
 - level, polish frets
 - possibly replace frets with jumbo xl, these are pretty low